Rincemac/LifeHax/README.md

 Relative paths will circumvent the specific issues that you get when using "absolute" paths like "\\MyServer\MyShare\The%20Music%20Folder\…".

-Some devices and/or OSes can't cope with this type of pathing.
+Some devices and/or OSes can't cope with this type of path.
 Linux and Android are specifically picky and likely won't read these - or they might, depending on how they are configured.
 You'll find out only if you can test with two different end devices in your specific environment.

 There's more.
 More path operations are needed if you have ASCII / URL replacements like "%20" for spaces.
 You can leave those in, they might work… then, they might not work on some devices.
 It's complicated.
 You have to test what works in your setup, what doesn't.
 Mine for example cannot abide %20 and any other ASCII URL String replacement for non-URL characters that would break reading a URL.
-So someone created this standard, which originated from web browswers having limited capabilities when reading URLs - in an ever more complex world where UTM tags are invading your web privacy and make links ever more complex.
+So someone created this standard, which originated from web browsers having limited capabilities when reading URLs - in an ever more complex world where UTM tags are invading your web privacy and make links ever more complex.

 Even though, theoretically, the above sample link is the correct way to reflect spaces in a URL or URI/UNC path, it will break reading that link on some DLNA environments, depending likely on how the vendor configured their system.